godotengine/godot-docs/about/faq.rst

 -------------------------------------------------------

 Like many other libraries (Qt as an example), Godot does not make use of STL.
-We believe STL is a great general purpose library, but we had special requirements for Godot.
+We believe STL is a great general-purpose library, but we had special requirements for Godot.

 * STL templates create very large symbols, which results in huge debug binaries.
 We use few templates with very short names instead.